Welcome to today's edition of the Rush 24-7 podcast.

 So he ends with a pro-life message at a Catholic dinner.

-It was greatly appreciated, except a liberal at the Huffing and Puffington Post was not amused.
+It was greatly appreciated, except A liberal at the Huffing and Puffington Post was not amused.

-And he told Axelrod, you know, you guys are kind of silly focusing on this binder business.
+Because, you know, Axelrod on yesterday and he told Axelrod, you know, you guys are kind of silly focusing on this binder business.

-I mean, everybody knows what Romney man.
+I mean, everybody knows what Romney meant.

 And Blitzer said, Tanya, what did you think of both these candidates?